-What LSAT and GPA numbers do you need to get into University of Pennsylvania Law School?
+What LSAT and GPA numbers do you need to get into the University of Pennsylvania Law School?

 Highly competitive applicants at U Penn Law will likely have LSAT scores in the high 160’s range and an undergraduate GPA in the 3.7+ range.

-The following LSAT and GPA numbers of the University of Pennsylvania Law School Class of 2021 may give a better picture or what you need to make it in to Penn:
+The following LSAT and GPA numbers of the University of Pennsylvania Law School Class of 2023 may give a better picture of what you need to make it into Penn:

 LSAT Score to get into University of Pennsylvania Law School